 Accommodation in Kuala Lumpur

 I advise you to use booking sites such as booking.com or Agoda.
 Kuala Lumpur is huge and it will be hard to find accommodation just wandering around, not knowing where you are going.
-Quite often there are promotions on Booking.com or Agoda, this way you can eve save on accommodation.
+And also quite often there are promotions on Booking.com and Agoda, that might help you to save some money on accommodation.

 The cheapest hotels, guesthouses and hostels can be found in / near China Town, Little India and Bukit Bintang.
-Prices start from 18 RM (about 4,5 euro) for a dorm bed and from 36 RM (about 9 euro) for a double room.
-Last time we stayed in Bukit Bintang in a room with a private bathroom and air conditioner for about 40 RM (about 10 euro).
+Prices start from 18 RM (about 4.5 EUR) for a dorm bed and from 36 RM (about 9 EUR) for a double room.
+Last time we stayed in Bukit Bintang in a room with a private bathroom and air conditioner for about 40 RM (about 10 EUR).

 A couple of times we stayed in a room which we rented via Airbnb, in Wangsa Maju neighborhood.
 But another time we booked a room in a guest house in Bukit Bintang which is close to the center and all the main attractions, because we calculated that it is cheaper than to go to the city center by metro every day.
 Especially if the room costs are almost the same.

 Have you ever dreamed to spend a night in a modern condominium?
 To swim in a pool on a roof and work out in a gym on twentieth floor?
 It is possible in KL and it is not something extremely expensive.
-Studio apartment near city center for a price of cheap room in Europe.
+Studio apartment near city center here come for a price of a cheap hotel room in Western Europe.
 You can also rent just a room in a condo apartment.
 Check the rentals on Airbnb!

-Register using our Airbnb link and you will get a 18 euro discount for your first booking of 75 euro or more.
+Register using our Airbnb link and you will get an extra discount!
+We will get a discount, too.

 Food in Kuala Lumpur

 You won’t end up being hungry in Kuala Lumpur as eateries and street food stalls are everywhere.